 The diversity of Angela’s life experience has provided a rich source of material for her creative processes.

-For some years, she has composed and recorded her music, releasing albums on Bandcamp.
+For some years, she has composed and recorded her music, releasing albums on Bandcamp and on Spotify, under the rubric of Madame Dragonfly (the name of her former jazz duo).
 She creates and publishes videos featuring her music and photography.

 Life is very full, but it still allows time for long walks on the beach and daily conversations with the wildlife surrounding her home.